m1k1o/neko/README.md

     ports:
       - "8088:8080"
       - "52000-52100:52000-52100/udp"
-    # this is important since we need a GPU for hardware acceleration alternatively mount the devices into the docker.
+    # note: this is important since we need a GPU for hardware acceleration alternatively
+    #       mount the devices into the docker.
     privileged: true
     environment:
       NEKO_SCREEN: '1280x720@30'
       NEKO_PASSWORD: 'neko'
       NEKO_PASSWORD_ADMIN: 'admin'
       NEKO_EPR: 52000-52100
-      # optional: change target bitrate and framerate on this parameter.
+      # note: when setting NEKO_VIDEO, then variables NEKO_MAX_FPS and NEKO_VIDEO_BITRATE
+      #       are not being used, you can adjust them in this variable.
       NEKO_VIDEO: |
         ximagesrc display-name=%s use-damage=0 show-pointer=true use-damage=false
           ! video/x-raw,framerate=30/1